-The 2010 ECF Princess Margriet Award was presented to two outstanding cultural change-makers in 2010: dramaturge and activist Borka Pavićević and theatre-maker Stefan Kaegi.
+The 2010 ECF Princess Margriet Award for Culture was presented to two outstanding cultural change-makers in 2010: dramaturge and activist Borka Pavićević and theatre-maker Stefan Kaegi.
 The award ceremony took place on 26 January 2010 in Brussels.

 As well as being a theatre-maker and dramaturge, Borka Pavićević is a tireless cultural activist working across the region of former Yugoslavia.
 She has devoted her career to all art forms, and particularly theatre as a podium for debate and public expression that acts against intolerance and cultural homogenisation.
 As the Director of Belgrade’s Centre for Cultural Decontamination, Pavićević has continued to sustain public discourse under truly difficult conditions.